This information has been updated to reflect changes to the Divorce Act that took effect on March 1, 2021.

 What you should know

 - sexual abuse

-- psychological or emotional abuse
+- psychological abuse

 - stalking or following

 - limiting a person’s independence, including their financial independence

 - damaging property